cyschneck/centerline-width/README.md

 ```

 ### Return Latitude/Longitude Coordinates of Centerline
-Return the latitude/longitude coordinates of the centerline based on the left and right banks
+Return the latitude/longitude coordinates in units of decimal-degrees of the centerline based on the left and right banks

 **Types of Centerlines**